Semiparametric Causal Sufficient Dimension Reduction Of Multidimensional Treatments: Causal Sufficient Dimension Reduction

-\begin{proposition} The estimator for $\beta$ based on (\ref{eqn:u-star}) is consistent if one of $p(A \mid {\bf C})$, $\E[ U(\beta) \mid A, C]$, \emph{and} one of $\E_q[ Y \mid A^T \beta]$, $\E_q[\alpha(A) \mid A^T \beta]$ is correctly specified. \end{proposition} This result implies (\ref{eqn:u-star}) yields a kind of ``$2\times 2$'' robustness property.
-In practice, since we will be dealing with high dimensional problems, correct specification of models is difficult to ensure.
-However, robustness properties of semi-parametric estimators also implies that in regions where sufficient subset of models are approximately correct, the overall bias remains small.
+This result implies that the estimating equation in (\ref{eqn:u-star}) yields a ``$2\times 2$'' robustness property.
+In practice, since we will be dealing with multidimensional problems, correct specification of models is difficult to ensure.
+However, robustness properties of semiparametric estimators also implies that in regions where sufficient subset of models are approximately correct, the overall bias remains small.
+If $p(A | { C})$ and one of the models in $\widetilde{U}(\beta)$ is correctly specified, the AIPW estimator using (\ref{eqn:u-star}) remains consistent for any choice of $\E\big[\widetilde{U}(\beta) | A,{ C}\big].$ One promising direction of future work is to consider cases where $p(A | { C})$ and $\widetilde{U}(\beta)$ are known and search for $\E[ \widetilde{U}(\beta) | A,{ C}]$ which yields good properties of the overall estimator.